 - Young children should always be supervised.
-If you have young children, we probably don’t need to explain this one to you.
+If you have young children, we probably don’t need to explain this to you.

-- Kids should always be sitting on the ground or a couch so that if the beardie escapes, it doesn’t fall and get hurt.
+- Kids should always be sitting on the ground or on a couch so that if the beardie escapes, it doesn’t fall and get hurt.

 - Don’t try to pull your bearded dragon out of its hide or other protected areas unless you have to.
 They are hiding for a reason, don’t stress them out even further.

 - Don’t wiggle your fingers.
 Your dragon might think they are worms or food of some type and try to eat them.
 We know this one from experience!
 Our little Bacardi is quick to go after our fingertips if they are not held still and all together.

 - Don’t pick them up if they are showing signs of aggression.
 An inflated black beard, hissing, arm-waving, or an open mouth can all be signs of aggression.
 It’s best to back off and let them calm down before trying again.